Women's football in England: Towards the top

 The women's game in England took a hit following the 2012 Olympics after England was unable to advance from the group stages at Women's EURO 2013 in Sweden, which led to Hope Powell's departure as manager and the appointment of Welshman Mark Sampson.
 The women's game did receive an unexpected boost when they finished third at the 2015 Women's World Cup in Canada.
 Along the way, they beat Norway for their first knockout stage win and then host nation Canada in front of a capacity partisan crowd in Vancouver.
 Following a devastating loss in the semis against defending champions, Japan, after a Laura Bassett own goal, the team rebounded to beat Germany for the first time in women's football after a 1-0 extra-time win in the third-place game.
 It meant that England had finished as the top European team at the World Cup and had recorded the second-best World Cup showing by any England senior team (behind Sir Alf Ramsey, Bobby Charlton and Bobby Moore's England men's squad who famously won the 1966 World Cup).
-During this period, women’s football received a significant amount of largely positive media coverage in the UK.
-This was complemented by other developments, including the launch of the (then semi-professional) FA Women’s Super League and, from 2015, Sport England’s This Girl Can national media campaign.
+During this period, women's football received a significant amount of largely positive media coverage in the UK.
+This was complemented by other developments, including the launch of the (then semi-professional) FA Women's Super League and, from 2015, Sport England's This Girl Can national media campaign.

 The 2015 Women's FA Cup final between Chelsea Ladies and Notts County Ladies was held at Wembley Stadium for the very first time.
 The largest known English women's attendances to date were recorded at Wembley in that decade, in the 2012 Summer Olympic football final, USA–Japan (80,203) and the England–Germany 2019 friendly (77,768).

-Euro 2017 saw the national side win their group before being knocked out in the semi finals by the Dutch.
+Euro 2017 saw the national side win their group before being knocked out in the semi-finals by the Dutch.
 Similarly the 2019 World Cup saw the reach the last four.
-In July 2022 Dutch coach Sarina Wiegman lead England to a 2-1 win over Germany in the final of Euro 2022.
+In July 2022, Dutch coach Sarina Wiegman led England to a 2-1 win over Germany in the final of Euro 2022.
 This marked the 20th match with Wiegman at the helm, of which England had won 18 and drawn 2, including winning the Arnold Clark Cup that spring.